isaacnmm/pestpolicy-hugo2XX/content/posts/baby-bed-bugs/index.md

 ## **What Do Baby Bed Bugs Look Like?**
 The
 bed bug
-species that mainly attack human�beings are the
+species that mainly attack humanbeings are the
-*Cimex hemipterus�or the�Cimex lectularius*
+*Cimex hemipterusor theCimex lectularius*
 .
 [Adult bed bugs](https://www.epa.gov/bedbugs)
 (females) lay about